 When it comes to eliminating enlarged pores, there are certain ingredients you will want to look for.
 These ingredients work beneath the surface, addressing the factors that contribute to enlarged pores and help you achieve your skin goals.
 When selecting products to incorporate into your skincare routine to target pores, look for the following:

-• Salicylic Acid: Salicylic acid is a BHA that penetrates the pores and exfoliates the skin to minimize the appearance of enlarged pores.
+- Salicylic Acid is a BHA that penetrates the pores and exfoliates the skin to minimize the appearance of enlarged pores.

 Professional Treatments for Pores